Fair Isle additions to the British and Scottish Lists

 The association between Fair Isle and migrant birds goes back to the early years of the 20th century, when it was ‘discovered’ (in migration terms) by Dr William Eagle Clarke, who first visited the island in autumn 1905.
 Clarke’s visits led to other eminent ornithologists visiting the island, including Mary, Duchess of Bedford, and Surgeon Rear Admiral John Hutton Stenhouse, and, in the years before the outbreak of World War II, the likes of Harry Witherby, Phil Hollom and George Waterston.
 Waterston, one of the great pioneers of Scottish ornithology in that era, eventually bought the island in 1948 (for £3,500), and the Bird Observatory was opened officially on 28th August that year.

 Perhaps more than anything else, many birdwatchers dream of finding a ‘first’ – the first record of a particular species – for their country.
 Because of the reasons alluded to above, Fair Isle has developed an extraordinary reputation for ‘firsts’ for Great Britain (and Scotland).
 Since 1900, the island has been responsible for no fewer than 31 additions to the British List, the list of all bird species recorded in Britain which is maintained by the British Ornithologists’ Union Records Committee.
 A further 32 species (in blue below) have been added to the Scottish List maintained by the Scottish Ornithologists' Club.
+Some subspecies are also included below for completeness.
 The British total is more than any other single site – for example, the Isles of Scilly (all the islands in the archipelago), also famous for rarities, notched up 30 ‘firsts’ over the period 1900-2009.
 Those additions are celebrated here by plotting them on a map of Fair Isle (where possible).
 Many of the early records do not have any specific location attached to them despite extensive research.

 1 Red-rumped Swallow Cecropis daurica 2nd June 1905